tlienart/LiveServer.jl/docs/src/index.md

 ### Serve docs

-A function derived from `serve` that will be convenient to Julia package developpers is `servedocs`.
+A function derived from `serve` that will be convenient to Julia package developers is `servedocs`.
 It runs [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl) along with `LiveServer` to render your docs and will track and render any modifications to your docs.
 This instantaneous feedback makes writing docs significantly easier and faster.

 Assuming you are in `directory/to/YourPackage.jl` and that you have a `docs/` folder as prescribed by `Documenter`, just run: